rescrv/firmant/doc/urls.rst

 To construct a URL for a set of attributes, Firmant finds the first rule whose attributes have the same values as the set of attributes for which we are constructing the rule.
-Bound attributes must share the same value.
+Fixed attributes must share the same value.
 For instance, the rule shown above will match the attributes ``{'type': 'post', 'year': 2011, 'month': 5, 'day': 19, 'slug': 'hithere'}``, but would not match ``{'year': 2011, 'month': 5, 'day': 19, 'slug': 'hithere'}`` or ``{'type':